minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

        - _batcher_fee_ must be positive
        - _lp_asset_ in **OrderDatum** must be the same with processing Liquidity Pool
        - Order Output must be returned to _receiver_ and might have _receiver_datum_hash_opt_
-       - Ordere Output value must be satisfy the condition of [description in Order Datum](#3322-datum)
+       - Order Output value must satisfy the condition of [description in Order Datum](#3322-datum)
 - **MultiRouting**: This redeemer will be called on MultiRouting Transaction.
 It will process single **SwapMultiRouting** Order and multiple **Liquidity Pool**
    - validate batcher with valid License Token must be presented in Transaction Inputs:
      - Batcher must sign a Batching transaction.